Sam-Dragon/cloud/gcp/block-file-strorage.md

 # GCP
 > Block Storage
 - It is part of compute engine
+- Types
   - Persistent Disks: Network Block Storage
     - zonal: data replicated to single zone
     - regional: data replicated to multiple zone
   - LocalSSDs: Local Block Storage

 > File Storage
 - It is not part of compute engine